NietoDeveloper/UsersInfoSystem/README.md

 ## Features

 - Add, view, update, and delete student details.
-- Interactive and responsive UI with Material-UI or Bootstrap for enhanced usability.

-- Configure environment variables:

-  - Create a  `.env`  file in the  `server`  directory with your MongoDB connection string and other necessary variables.
+- Interactive and responsive UI with Material-UI or Bootstrap for enhanced usability.`.env`  file in the  `server`  directory with your MongoDB connection string and other necessary variables.

 - Run the application: